QuantumTestingRepo/EmpiricalStudy/README.md

-This repository contains experiments conducted in the paper *“Professionals’ Expectations on Quantum Software Testing: A Large-Scale Empirical Study.”*
+This repository contains materials and data analyzed in the paper *“Professionals’ Expectations on Quantum Software Testing: A Large-Scale Empirical Study.”*

 ## Abstract
 Quantum Software Testing (QST) has attracted increasing attention as quantum systems